 Instructions

-2. Add the sun dried tomatoes with oil, cream cheese and basil to a food processor and blend until smooth.
-Taste and add salt if needed.
+• Add the sun dried tomatoes with oil, cream cheese, basil and salt to a food processor and blend until smooth.
+Taste and add more salt if needed.
 Transfer to a bowl, cover and refrigerate.